DezziDez/Thread-the-TTRPG/src/site/notes/Core Rules/Skills/Insight/Rank 2/Deceit 2.md

 Refresh: None

 Effects:
-Whenever another [[TTRPG Basics/Character\|Character]] attempts to predict how you will act they suffer a disadvantage.
+Whenever another [[TTRPG Basics/Character\|Character]] attempts to predict how you will act they suffer a Bane.

-In addition, you gain an advantage when attempting to misdirect another [[TTRPG Basics/Character\|Character]].
+In addition, you gain an Boon when attempting to misdirect another [[TTRPG Basics/Character\|Character]].